Aryan10/SNAP/README.md

 ### Our Solution
 An AI-driven platform that cuts through the noise, bias, and bloat of traditional media by extracting core news from web scraping, trusted APIs, and real-time community sources like Reddit.

-The system both strips filler content found in news articles, and as well as rewrites news and community posts into clear, professional-grade articles using Julep AI.
+The system strips clickbait and filler content found in news articles, and as well as rewrites news and community posts into clear, professional-grade articles using Julep AI.

 By combining structured extraction (via Julep AI), community-driven discovery, and smart personalization, we empower communities with direct access to reliable local and global updates—without clickbait, corporate spin, or media gatekeeping.

 This approach also enables underrepresented voices on social platforms to reach a wider audience through well-written, structured articles.

+### Key Features:

+**AI-Generated News Feed:** Aggregates content from APIs (GNews, MediaStack, RapidAPI) and community platforms like Reddit.

+**Noise Filtering:** Removes clickbait, ads, duplicates, and irrelevant content automatically.

+**Multi-Agent Article Processing (via Julep AI):**

+Classifies input data as news or not.
+Extracts structured content (title, summary, date, location).
+Formats it into clean, professional markdown

+**Personalized Feed:** Learns from your reading time and interests.
+Dynamically adapts story selection using topic-weighted preferences

+**RAG-based AI Assistant:** Includes article context automatically.
+Supports session memory for follow-ups.
+Handles both local and global queries conversationally.

+**Clean UI**: Minimalist, responsive interface with login and onboarding flow.

-## Demo Video Link:
+### Demo Video Link:
   <a href="https://www.youtube.com/watch?v=eo0V70rcz4Q">Demo link</a>

-## Presentation Link:
+### Presentation Link:
   <a href="https://www.canva.com/design/DAGlJFoPnyo/65fJrZEw6t2cch7ZaEOyfQ/edit?utm_content=DAGlJFoPnyo&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton"> PPT link here </a>

 ## Technology Stack: